sinclairzx81/typebox/readme.md

 //--------------------------------------------------------------------------------------------
 //
-// Use Value.Cast(T, ...) to immutable cast a value into T.
+// Use Value.Cast(T, ...) to immutably cast a value into T.
 //
 //--------------------------------------------------------------------------------------------